-- A student who attempts a course with the same content more than twice at TWU will pay tuition for that course at the out-of-state rate.
+Effective with Summer 2004 registrations, an undergraduate student who attempts a course with the same content more than twice will pay tuition for that course at the out-of-state rate.

 - If a student must repeat a course in the final semester before graduation in order to meet (GPA) graduation requirements, that student may be exempt from nonresident tuition resulting solely from the repeat course rule.

 Page last updated 3:57 PM, September 16, 2016